 Foundations of Emotional Intelligence is an in-depth video conversation with international bestselling author Daniel Goleman and Richard Boyatzis, Professor at Case Western Reserve University and ESADE.
-Drawing on decades of experience, these two pioneers in the field of emotional intelligence reflect on the development of a practical, competency-based model of emotional intelligence.
+Drawing on decades of experience, these two pioneers in psychology and research reflect on the development of the Emotional and Social Intelligence Leadership Competency Model.

 Here is an excerpt from the full Foundations of Emotional Intelligence interview:

 This video is over one hour long and includes seven sections:

 - Emotional Intelligence

 - Emotional Intelligence Competencies

 - Social Intelligence Competencies

 Daniel Goleman is an internationally known author and psychologist.
 His 1995 book, Emotional Intelligence appeared on The New York Times bestseller list for a year and a half.
 The Harvard Business Review called emotional intelligence “a revolutionary, paradigm-shattering idea” and chose his article “What Makes a Leader” as one of ten “must-read” articles from its pages.
 Emotional Intelligence was named one of the 25 “Most Influential Business Management Books” by TIME Magazine.